shial4/VaporDM/README.md

 ```
 Default value use `DMDefaultConfiguration` which specify ping time interval to 10 seconds.
 If you will return nil in your configuration object, server will skipp ping part to hold connection.

-VaporDM is an extension to an existing project.
-Based on your `User` DataBase model and Vapor's `Fluent` is extending your DataBase with two additional model for storing messages and chat rooms.
-Your `User` model needs to conform to `DMParticipant` protocol.
+Your `Client` model needs to conform to `DMParticipant` protocol.
 This protocol require implementation of two methods
 - 1 `directMessageLog(_ log: DMLog)`
 - 2 `directMessageEvent(_ event: DMEvent<User>)`